vsdp/vsdp-2020/README.md

-# VSDP: A Matlab toolbox for verified semidenite-quadratic-linear programming (Version 2012)
+# VSDP: A Matlab toolbox for verified semidefinite-quadratic-linear programming (Version 2012)

 VSDP is a software package that is designed for the computation of verified results in conic programming.
-The current version of VSDP supports the constraint cone consisting of the product of semidenite cones, second-order cones and the nonnegative orthant.
-It provides functions for computing rigorous error bounds of the true optimal value, verified enclosures of ε-optimal  solutions, and verified certicates of infeasibility.
+The current version of VSDP supports the constraint cone consisting of the product of semidefinite cones, second-order cones and the nonnegative orthant.
+It provides functions for computing rigorous error bounds of the true optimal value, verified enclosures of ε-optimal  solutions, and verified certificates of infeasibility.
 All rounding errors due to floating point arithmetic are taken into account.

 VSDP is completely written in [MATLAB](https://www.mathworks.com) / [GNU Octave](https://www.gnu.org/software/octave).
 It uses